chruffins/chruffins/README.md

 ## Hi there 👋
+Welcome to my personal GitHub!
+I store personal projects as well as some of my classwork from undergraduate here.
+The repositories that are pinned contain the work that I'm more proud of.
+I think the highlight is ``senior-design``, which contains my undergraduate's senior capstone project, a game engine that I designed and implemented myself.

+Currently, the personal project I'm actively working on is an audio visualizer, inspired by Windows XP's media player.

 <!--
 **chruffins/chruffins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.